PetrKryslUCSD/MeshCore.jl/docs/src/concepts/concepts.md

 ### Incidence relations ``(d,d)``, where ``d \gt 1``

 These incidence relations are mostly useful for uniformity to record an identity relation: an entity is mapped to itself.
-The operation is denoted here `id`(``(d,d)``).
+The operation is denoted here `idt`(``(d,d)``).

 This defers starkly from the
 definitions of such relations that can be found in the literature.
 Those are one-to-many, and don't fit the table above.
 They need to refer to a connecting